dgerosa/filltex/README.md

 ***`fillbib`*** has two working modes.
 It can either look for citations into a `.aux` file and create/update a bibtex file with the records found on ADS and INSPIRE, or it can fetch a list of bibtex entries specified from the command line from ADS or INSPIRE.

 	usage: fillbib.py [-h] [--generate] [--journal_arXiv_fallback]
 	                  [--max-num-authors MAX_NUM_AUTHORS]
 	                  [--num-authors-short NUM_AUTHORS_SHORT]
 	                  {tex,list} ...

 	positional arguments:
 	  {tex,list}            Subcommands
 	    tex                 Create a bibliography for a tex document list                Create a bibliography given a list of ADS/iNSPIRE keys

-    optional arguments:
+	options:
-      -h, --help            show this help message and exit --generate            Generate the BibTeX entries from the metadata (this is useful to customize the generated BiBTeX file) --journal_arXiv_fallback
+	  -h, --help            show this help message and exit --generate            Generate the BibTeX entries from the metadata (this is useful to customize the generated BiBTeX file)
+	  --journal_arXiv_fallback
 	                        Set the journal entry to be arXiv for unpublished preprints (iNSPIRE entries only, requres --generate)
 	  --max-num-authors MAX_NUM_AUTHORS
 	                        Include at most this many authors for each bibtex entry(iNSPIRE entries only, requres --generate)
 	  --num-authors-short NUM_AUTHORS_SHORT
-                            Number of authors to list if the number of authors is larger than max_num_authors(iNSPIRE entries only,
+	                        Number of authors to list if the number of authors is larger than max_num_authors(iNSPIRE entries only, defaults to max-num-authors,
-                            defaults to max-num-authors, requres --generate)
+	                        requres --generate)
 The first argument specifies the subcommand to run.

 * `tex` will produce a bibtex file given an `.aux` file